freerange/site/soups/weeknotes/week-242-links.snip.markdown

 > Let's go one step further, and let users subscribe to OPML subscription lists.

 I've never quite understood why feed readers (well, the ones I've used at least) haven't done this to date.
 It seems like such an obvious feature to me.
-Maybe I should have a go at adding it to [Stringer](https://github.com/swanson/stringer).
+Maybe I should have a go at adding it to [Stringer](https://github.com/swanson/stringer). {by chris-roos}

 :render_as: Blog